MuhammedImdaad/effective-CPP/README.md

     * Item 15: Provide access to raw resources in resource-managing classes
     * Item 16: Use the same form in corresponding uses of new and delete
     * Item 17: Store newed objects in smart pointers in standalone statements
+    * Item 18: Make interfaces easy to use correctly and hard to use incorrectly